Reed-CompBio/BIO331-F20-M2-interactome-properties/README.md

 <img src="https://render.githubusercontent.com/render/math?math=\huge \frac{2 E_v}{d_v(d_v-1)},">

 where <img src="https://render.githubusercontent.com/render/math?math=d_v"> is the degree of node <img src="https://render.githubusercontent.com/render/math?math=v"> and <img src="https://render.githubusercontent.com/render/math?math=E_v"> is the number of edges between <img src="https://render.githubusercontent.com/render/math?math=v">'s neighbors.

+:question: What happens when a node has degree 1?
+The denominator becomes 0, and the clustering coefficient is undefined!
+In this case, set CC to 0.
+Since we're working with edge lists, there will never be a node degree 0.

 Next, plot the **average** CC for each degree `k`.
 The x-axis contains the degree `k` and the y-axis contains the average CC value for all nodes with degree `k`.
 There should be a single y-value for each x-value plotted.